razvaneski/AssemblyARM/README.md

 # AssemblyARM

 Debian-based tool for running Assembly x86 on ARM machines, using Docker.
+It's a simple Dockerfile that installs Vim, Nano, Git and other stuff for you to work with.

 Created for Macs using Apple Silicon.
 May or may not work on other ARM devices.